White House will appeal ruling against returning asylum seekers to Mexico

 “We intend to appeal, and we will take all necessary action to defend the executive branch’s lawful efforts to resolve the crisis at our southern border,” it added.

+A White House spokesman did not immediately respond to a request for additional comment.

+Federal agencies on the U.S.-Mexico border are trying to stem the rising numbers of immigrants, many of them families fleeing violence and poverty in Central America.
+The Department of Homeland Security said it arrested or denied entry to more than 103,000 people along the border last month, more than double the March 2018 figure.

-Reporting by Eric Beech and Makini Brice; Editing by David Alexander
+Reporting by Eric Beech, Makini Brice and Yeganeh Torbati; Editing by David Alexander and Grant McCool